wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 ![](@attachment/loupe-0-timer.gif)

-How that works is first the click listener goes on the callstack and gets put into the web apis, then the event listener is added.
+How that works is first the click listener goes on the call stack and gets put into the web apis, then the event listener is added.
 The hi is run and logged, and after that the timer also gets put in the web apis, and then it logs welcome to loupe.
 Once the timer is finished, it will get moved to the callback queue.

-Now everytime we click the button it sticks an event handler in the queue and you can see the callstack is reaching in and grabbing the next callback to handle itself.
+Now every time we click the button, it sticks an event handler in the queue and you can see the callstack is reaching in and grabbing the next callback to handle itself.

 ![](@attachment/Clipboard_2020-05-08-06-59-35.png) 9:10

-So how do we deal with a scenario in Javascript where we do actually want to wait for something.
-Let's say we wanted to go off to an API and grab some data and then come back to it, we shouldn't have to freeze up the entire browser, or we shouldn't have to stop everything else in the browser while that goes and fetches it.
+So how do we deal with a scenario in Javascript where we do actually want to wait for something?

+Let's say we wanted to go off to an API and grab some data and then come back to it.
+We shouldn't have to freeze up the entire browser, or we shouldn't have to stop everything else in the browser while that goes and fetches it.
 Instead what we want is to send off the fetch request and to go and get the data and then carry on with the rest of our life.
 When the data does come back to us, we can deal with it, very similarly to how `setTimeout` will run the callback after the alloted time.

 Callbacks are great, but it is very difficult to orchestrate multiple things at once.